-- A one calendar week suspension from school activities.
-Student is expected to continue to practice with the team/organization, but will not attend competitions/activities outside of practice during this time period. - Santa Fe Trail will cooperate with the student and parents/guardians by providing information regarding a drug education and/or treatment program options. - 7.
-TWO positive test results will result in the following consequences: - No practice or competition as a participant or spectator at any district event for thirty (30) calendar days. - Information in drug education and/or treatment program options will again be provided to the student and parents/guardians and attendance will be strongly encouraged. - 8.
-The THIRD positive test result, will result in the following consequences: - A 365 day ban, including participation in and as a spectator, from all district activities.
+- No practice or competition as a participant or spectator at any district event for thirty (30) calendar days. - Information in drug education and/or treatment program options will again be provided to the student and parents/guardians and attendance will be strongly encouraged. - 9.
+The THIRD positive test result, will result in the following consequences: - A 365-day ban, including participation in and as a spectator, from all district activities.
 Participation in graduation exercises will be at the discretion of the school administration.
-To be reinstated after serving the 365 day ban, student must successfully pass a drug test administered by the school. - Information in drug education and/or treatment program options will again be provided to the student and parents/guardians and attendance will be strongly encouraged. - 9.
-Test results will be available only to the student, the parents/guardians, and to Santa Fe Trail Administration with a legitimate educational interest in the student. - 10.
+To be reinstated after serving the 365-day ban, student must successfully pass a drug test administered by the school. - Information in drug education and/or treatment program options will again be provided to the student and parents/guardians and attendance will be strongly encouraged. - 10.
+Test results will be available only to the student, the parents/guardians, and to Santa Fe Trail Administration with a legitimate educational interest in the student. - 11.
 Once a student has been tested and the results have been returned, his/her number is placed in the general pool for further random testing.
-Therefore, it is possible that a student may be tested more than once during the school year and several times during their six years at Santa Fe Trail Junior High or Senior High. - 11.
-If parents/guardians question the validity of the test results they may request a second test be conducted on the same specimen at their own expense.
-It is important to note that any Psychemedics positive result has had two completely separate tests performed an immunoassay screen and a mass spectrometry confirmation test.
-Additionally, environmental contamination is a non-issue because Psychemedics utilizes the most extensive wash procedure in the industry.
-Numerous studies demonstrate the effectiveness of the Psychemedics wash procedure. - 12.
+Therefore, it is possible that a student may be tested more than once during the school year and several times during their six years at Santa Fe Trail Junior High or Senior High. - 12.
+If parents/guardians question the validity of the test results they may request a second test be conducted at their own expense. - 13.
 Any student who refuses to submit to a drug test after being randomly selected and is currently participating, been participating in, or plans to participate in any of the school activities listed, will be deemed a positive result and will result in the discipline actions outlined above.